hcarnes/everlane-cli-project/top_ten/NOTES.md

 Show a list of the top-ten products

 Everlane Top 10 Best Sellers:
-  1. Day Market Tote
+  1. The Day Heel
-  2. Day Heel
+  2. The Editor Slingback
-  3. High Rise Skinny Jean
+  3. The Day Market Tote
-  4. Modern Loafer
+  4. The Japanese Light GoWeave V-Neck Dress
-  5. Tank Bra
+  5. The Modern Loafer
-  6. Kick Crop Jean
+  6. The Wide Leg Crop Pant
-  7. Modern Boyfriend Jean
+  7. The Kick Crop Jean
-  8. Wide Leg Crop Pant
+  8. The Denim Jacket
-  9. Mid-Rise Skinny Jean
+  9. The Mid-Rise Skinny Jean
-  10. Cashmere Crew
+  10. The Editor Heel

 Which item would you like to know more about?